email Mark Bishop

 Chapter maps provide a snapshot of the topics covered in each chapter and show how these topics are connected to topics in the same chapter and to topics in earlier chapters.

 All introductory classes present a lot of new language, and I think it's extremely important that students master new terms.
-For this reason, I provide a Shockwave tutorial for each of the chapter glossaries,
+For this reason, I provide a tutorial for each of the chapter glossaries,

 Jmol structures provide another tool for developing students' ability to visualize the structure of matter.